DRIVER-EU/test-bed-design/doc/trial-owners.md

-# 3. A test-bed for Trial owners
+# 3. A Test-bed for Trial owners

-Trial owners will interact with the test-bed when:
+Trial owners will interact with the Test-bed when:
 - They want to evaluate a solution standalone
 - They want to run a Trial or exercise